Mackenzie Browning: Casting

 The first actress to portray the character was Ashley Bashioum, who debuted on March 18, 1999.
 In 2001, while Bashioum had mononucleosis, the role was temporarily portrayed by Nicole Tarantini.
 The following year, it was announced that Bashioum would be leaving the role after she was unable to reach an agreement with the producers over the negotiation of her contract.
 Bashioum last aired on February 15, 2002.
 The role was immediately recast with Kelly Kruger, who took over on February 19, 2002.
 In 2003, Kruger was one of three actors let go from the soap opera, with her last airdate on July 1, 2003.

 In 2004, Bashioum was asked to reprise the role and returned on April 20.
 However, after an additional year as the character, Bashioum was let go and another immediate recast was named, Rachel Kimsey.
 Former co-executive producer John F. Smith issued a statement explaining Bashioum's exit, saying they decided to "move the story in a different direction" and "Ashley's school schedule made it difficult".
 Her final airdate was March 10, 2005, with Kimsey taking over on March 28.
-Viewers were reportedly shocked at Bashioum's exit and against another recast, also citing that Kimsey would have been a better recast for Victoria Newman.
 In March 2006, it was announced that Kimsey had been let go and there were no plans for another recast.
 She made her last appearance on May 17, 2006.

 "I had come of THE L WORD, which was very creatively open, and to go from something that is so loose and free to a soap opera felt like I walked into a job on Wall Street or some- thing.
 I think my first scenes that I shot were with Billy [ Miller, ex-Billy].
 In the rehears- als, they wanted me to kiss him, which was not something that I [was used to].
 And then at one point, they had me in this V-neck, and [former Executive Producer Paul Rauch] called over the loudspeaker that you could see right up my shirt and that it was inappropriate so they sent me back to wardrobe.
 This was all on my very first day!
-And then I think it was that day also that I had to wear the chipmunk head and be in Kevin’s [nightmare]!
+And then I think it was that day also that I had to wear the chipmunk head and be in Kevin's [nightmare]!
 Greg [Rikaart, Kevin] and I joke about that because that really was my welcome to daytime.
 It was really intense and I was not prepared."